 Having a baby is a lot more complicated than it seems.
-Between the time you find out you are pregnant until the time you bring your new baby home, many decisions need to be made.
+When you find out you are pregnant until the time you bring your new baby home, many decisions need to be made.
 One of those decisions should be whether or not you want to practice delayed cord clamping.
 But what is it?
 And why would you want to choose it?
-Here’s a break down for you.
+Here’s a breakdown for you.

 What is delayed cord clamping?